 English, Bengali and Hindi

 My therapeutic approach is collaborative.
 It is a privilege to work with clients as a counsellor.
 I value a client’s wisdom, self-knowledge, and personal strengths they bring into therapy.
 I seek to incorporate these in our work together.
+As a first generation immigrant who grew up in British Columbia, Canada, I understand that clients come from different upbringings and cultures.
+I respect, accept and incorporate a client’s family, cultural or other beliefs within therapy.

 - Cognitive behavioural therapy (CBT) helps bring awareness to automatic thought processes (often split-second interpretations about the meaning of what happens around us), and teaches how changing our relationship with our thoughts can help change our feelings and behaviours